FIDUCEO/Harmonisation/src/main/workshop/README.md

 #### Anaconda

-To uninstall Anaconda open a Termonal window and type
+To uninstall Anaconda open a Terminal window and type

     conda install anaconda-clean